BuildOnViction/docs/docs/whitepaper.md

 ### The Second Masternode/Block Verifier {#the-second-masternodeblock-verifier .unnumbered}

-Then, each node soon compute the common array $\nu_2$ for the order of the block verifiers by the following steps as in Equation \[eq:matrix\].
+Then, each node soon compute the common array $\nu_2$ for the order of the block verifiers by the following steps as in the upper equation as belows.
+Then, $\nu_2$ is obtained by modulo operation of element values of
+$\nu'_2$ as in the lower equation in the followings:

 $$\label{eq:matrix}
 \begin{bmatrix} \nu'_2